Empty Arms' Miscarriage & Early Loss Support Group

 WHERE: Florence Arts and Business Building, 140 Pine Street, Room 2B (basement level), in Florence, MA.
 (There is plenty of free parking behind the building.)

-WHAT: This group is free & open to all families who have experienced loss of a baby by miscarriage, ectopic pregnancy, or termination for medical reasons.
+WHAT: This group is free & open to all families who have experienced loss of a baby by miscarriage, ectopic pregnancy, or termination for medical reasons early in pregnancy.

 Below, you will read the principles for the Empty Arms Miscarriage Support Group meetings.
 Our principles are the best way to communicate the shared values that are upheld at group meetings, as well as to give you a sense of what to expect from participants during the course of a given evening.
 Strict confidentiality is expected from all group members, and participation in the discussion is optional.